CtrlK

 Actionability

-Provides fully executable code examples with clear before/after patterns, a concrete install command, a grep command to find targets, and a specific migration checklist.
-All code is copy-paste ready with proper imports.
+Provides fully executable before/after code examples for each migration pattern, a concrete install command, a grep command to find targets, and a clear checklist.
+Everything is copy-paste ready.

 3 / 3